 From here we passed by more monkeys who are housed on Monkey Island before carrying on along Prairie Dog Walk and passing some grey seals who looked magnificent in the water.
 Further on we passed by Cheetah Hill which had several enclosures with cheetahs contained in them.
 More of my favourites!

 We also passed by an area that had some free roaming wallabys and mara, which are large relatives of guinea pigs commonly found in Argentina and other areas of South America.
 There are a few free roaming animals throughout the park including the ring-tailed lemurs, which we saw at the Oasis Café, kangaroo and wallaby as mentioned.
-Check where you’ll see them on the map and make sure to be watching out for them while you visit Fota Wildlife Park.
+Check where you’ll see them on the Fota Wildlife Park map available at the ticket desks and make sure to be watching out for them while you make your way around.

 As we passed Cheetah Hill, the kids were starting to get pretty tired at this stage, so we coaxed them on and bribed them with some sweets because we knew that we were coming up to the last set of animals that we needed to see which included the giraffes.
 There are a large number of giraffes at Fota Wildlife Park, and I’ve always loved these majestic animals, finding them quite fascinating with their tall necks.
 Finally, we passed some more red panda, Brazilian tapirs and some macaws, which are like parrots.

 After a final visit to the toilets beside the café, we ventured into the gift shop, where the kids got something small for being so good.
 There are lots of gifts available in the gift shop so just be careful you set a limit otherwise the kids might go crazy.
 Satisfied that we had seen everything we wanted to see, we decided to cut our loses and run before we ended up with two really whingy, overtired kids on our hands.
-Making our way through the exit we are really surprised to find we had spent three and a half hours in Fota Wildlife Park.
+Making our way through the exit we are really surprised to find out how long we’d spent there.
+If you are wondering how long does it take to go around Fota Wildlife Park with two pre-schoolers in tow?
+Well, we had spent three and a half hours in Fota Wildlife Park.
 No wonder the kids were tired!

 What we loved during our day out at Fota Wildlife Park